 Resource Teachers: Learning and Behaviour (RTLB) are funded to work together with teachers and schools to support the achievement of students in Years 1-10 with learning and/or behaviour difficulties.
 They have a particular focus on supporting Māori and Pasifika students and children and young people moving into State care.
 RTLB support and up-skill teachers to better meet the needs of students within an inclusive education system.

 Schools are able to request service from RTLB to support them meet the needs of students experiencing learning and behaviour difficulties.
 If a whānau/family thinks their child may benefit from additional support they can talk to the classroom teacher to discuss the option of the school making a request for RTLB support.
 Each cluster (a regional group of RTLB) has established its own process for managing requests for support.

 RTLB work in a cluster or team.
 The work of the team, and workload of RTLB, is managed by the cluster manager.
 RTLB support schools to meet the learning and behaviour challenges of students in the cluster.
 They do this through:

 - school policy development

 - working with kaiako/teachers to meet needs in the classroom

 - initiatives such as peer reading

-- individual needs, for example Individual Education Plans (IEP).
+- supporting individual student needs, for example facilitating the generation of Individual Education Plans (IEP).

-When working in kura/school or wharekura/secondary school settings, RTLB meet the learning and behaviour needs of students through negotiation with a range of people.
+When working in kura/school or wharekura/secondary school settings, RTLB support the learning and behaviour needs of students through negotiation with a range of people.
 These may include:

 - the class kaiako/teacher